March 1, 2015 Leave a comment

 The Cosmic Struggle, The Cosmic Chess Match, Which May Never End

 I am a Christian, I worship God, I follow Christ, and I support the goal of destroying false religion, stopping evil oppression and liberating slaves, such as God did in Egypt.
 But if God was forced to engage in such a complex game of conflict, like a game of chess, in all Biblical times and up to the present day, then God cannot be omnipotent.

 I enjoy the game of chess, which is an ancient simulation of war…. the original “war game”.
 It involves opponents who start the game as exactly equal, each with an equal “army” of game pieces, and who then win or lose the game by their intelligence and daring, or lack thereof.
-Chess is a good simulation of real-world, violent conflict.
+Chess is a good simulation of real-world, violent conflict, but without the violence.
 It is an intellectual simulation, without regard to justice or morality on either side.
 Each side must battle the enemy’s pawns (lowest ranking fighters), knights (highest ranking fighters), rooks (strongholds), bishops (religious or philosophical leaders), and queen (the king’s closest partner), to penetrate far enough into the enemy’s defenses to capture or kill the enemy King.
 Many pieces will fight and fall, but the game is not over until the enemy King is defeated, and “checkmate” is declared.